 It is a fact that, when you speak to someone face-to-face, the thing that they focus on least is what you say.
 More important is your tone of voice and body language.
 Women very often find the way that men communicate hostile and as a consequence become defensive.

 It is important that you are assertive in your communication but never aggressive.
 Assertiveness means being clear and unambiguous.
 Aggressiveness means being demanding and threatening.
-Things are usually quite tense after separation, so be extra vigilant about the way you are communicating.
+Things are usually quite tense after separation, so be extra vigilant about the way you are communicating with your child’s mother.